oracle/accelerated-data-science/docs/source/user_guide/operators/common/explore.rst

 .. code-block:: bash

-   ads opctl operator publish-image <operator-name>:v1
+   ads opctl operator publish-image --name <operator-name>

 While the image name is the only required parameter, you also have the option to provide the ``registry`` parameter if needed.
 By default, the information about the registry where the container should be published is retrieved from the ADS config generated during the :doc:`Configure Defaults<../../cli/opctl/configure>` step.